rubytogether/rubytogether.org/app/views/news/2019-07-05-june-2019-monthly-update.html.md

 ## budget &amp; expenses

-In June, we saw $25,145.47 in total income, and spent a total of $25,995.27.
+In June, we saw $11,474.28 in total income, and paid for 60.7 hours of development work while spending a total of $36,196.47.

-* Real
-* Financial
-* Report
-* Goes
-* Here
+* $2,117.50 for 14.1 hours worked on Bundler at $150/hour
+* $650 for 4.3 hours worked on RubyGems.org at $150/hour
+* $4,157.50 for 27.7 hours worked on RubyGems at $150/hour
+* $2,187.50 for 14.6 hours worked on other OSS and devtools at $150/hour
+* $9,018.09 for 60.1 hours of open source pairing in Ruby Me
+* $76.68 on dedicated servers for RubyBench.org
+* $391.22 on payment processing fees
+* $8,674.12 on company overhead like hosting, services, software, hardware, taxes, etc
+* $5,221.44 on accounting, copywriting, design, and other professional services
+* $3,702.42 on marketing, evangelism, and community outreach

 Until next time,<br>
 André and the Ruby Together team